prashant26199701/CSE-Departmental-Repository/README.md

 ---
 ## Configurations

+--> Start

 --> install Xampp for Windows and lampp for linux

---> download project and save whole directory to htdocs directory in xammp diectortoy
+--> download project and save whole directory to htdocs directory in xammp directory

 --> Go to database Folder and Check the updated db.sql file